juanfel254/cibermedia/README.md

 This site shows the result of the "Ciberespacio Artístico de Kennedy" crash course, where participants were able to develop multimedia technological skills.

-Although the site is not yet finished, you can check the latest stable version of this project [on this link](https://ciberespacioartistico.com/)
+You can check the latest stable version of this project [on this link](https://ciberespacioartistico.com/)

 ![WhatsApp Image 2023-04-26 at 9 43 48 PM (2)](https://github.com/juanfel254/cibermedia/assets/85968522/454f9f20-4e58-4031-b5e3-c09b08a09739)